Doctors Note Logo

 Is Your Non-Hormonal IUD Changing Your Libido?
 (Next Steps)

-There are several factors to consider: copper IUDs do not directly change hormones or libido, but they can indirectly reduce desire through heavier or more painful periods, pelvic pain with sex, anxiety about the device, and iron deficiency fatigue.
+Copper IUDs don't directly affect hormones or libido, but they can indirectly lower desire through heavier or more painful periods, pelvic pain during sex, anxiety about the device, or fatigue from iron-deficiency anemia.

-Next steps include tracking symptoms, asking a clinician to check placement and screen for anemia or other conditions, and discussing whether to keep it or try alternatives; seek prompt care for severe or worsening pelvic pain, very heavy bleeding, fever, foul discharge, or new pain with sex.
-See the complete guidance below to understand what may be affecting you and which actions are right for you.
+Next steps: track your symptoms, ask a clinician to check IUD placement and screen for anemia, and discuss whether to keep it or try alternatives.
+Seek prompt care for severe pelvic pain, very heavy bleeding, fever, foul discharge, or new pain with sex.

 answer background